Skip to main content

 • Enable students to gain the knowledge and skills necessary to systematize and apply biblical truth to the intellectual issues confronting the church and the surrounding culture

-• Prepare graduates for graduate research programs in such disciplines as theology, apologetics, and church history or, with further practical training, to use their theological knowledge in such ministries as teaching, missions, counseling, or lay church leadership
+• Enable graduates, with further practical training, to use their theological knowledge in such ministries as teaching, missions, counseling, or lay church leadership

 Objectives